ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 Another basic building block is *partial application*.
 When a function takes multiple arguments, we "apply" the function to the arguments by evaluating it with all of the arguments, producing a value.
 But what if we only supply some of the arguments?
 In that case, we can't get the final value, but we can get a function that represents *part* of our application.

 Code is easier than words for this.
-The [Underscore] library provides a higher-order function called *map*.[^headache] It applies another function to each element of an array, like this:
+The [Underscore] library provides a higher-order function called *map*.`[1]` It applies another function to each element of an array, like this:
+>`[1] Modern JavaScript implementations provide a map method for arrays, but Underscore’s implementation also works with older browsers if you are working with that headache.
 ```javascript
     _.map([1, 2, 3], (n) => n * n)
       //=> [1, 4, 9]
 ```
 We don't want to fool around writing `_.`, so we can use it by writing:`[1]`
 >`[1]` If we don't want to sort out [Underscore], we can also write the following: `const map = (a, fn) => a.map(fn);`, and trust that it works even though we haven't discussed methods yet.
 ```javascript
     const map = _.map;